250 kOhm 55,- Euros in stock!

 If you experience tonal change when turning down the volume control on your guitar, the Fender Tone Saver is a great solution.
 Unlike traditional treble bleed circuits that involve connecting tiny parts together with delicate soldering, the Tone Saver contains a special R/C network inside one convenient enclosure that will keep your guitar’s tone remarkably consistent at any setting.
 Just solder the leads to the center and outside lugs of your guitar’s volume control and you’re done.
 Available for 250k and 500k audio guitar volume controls.

 There are a lot of different opinions about the use of a ‘treble-bleed’ on the volume control of an electric guitar.
-We at ProGuitar are of the opinion that this is an absolute must have, especially when a single channel amp is used.
+We at ProGuitar are of the opinion that this is an absolute must have, especially when a single channel amp is used without a bright cap at input of amp.

 The reason why opinions differ on this subject is caused by the fact, that for instance many ’old‘ and only very few ’new‘ amplifiers have a ’bright-cap‘ installed at the input which has a similar function as the treble-bleed at the volume control of the guitar.